Skip to content

 If ls /sys/class/udc returns empty, the device has no USB OTG port or the port is not configured for OTG mode.
 In the latter case, you may need to adjust the device tree (dtb).

-If ls /sys/kernel/config does not contain usb_gadget, the libcomposite kernel module may not be loaded.
-You can load it manually or add an auto-load rule under /etc/modprobe.d/.
-Manual command:
+If ls /sys/kernel/config does not list usb_gadget, the libcomposite kernel module may not be loaded.
+Load it manually or add an auto-load rule under /etc/modprobe.d/.
+To load manually, run modprobe libcomposite before starting the IP-KVM application.

 Finally, set the OTG port to device mode.
 If the device tree dtb sets the USB OTG port dr_mode to peripheral, the port will be device after boot.
 More commonly, dr_mode is otg and you must enable it manually.
 The command differs by CPU platform (Allwinner, Amlogic, Rockchip, etc.); check the platform docs.
 Once verified, place it in /etc/rc.local to auto-enable on boot.